Watch out – danger lurking!

 Wheel rims – Bent rims

-Tires – Flat tires, uneven tire wear and weakened belts and cords
+Tires – Flat tires, uneven tire wear

 Alignment – Pulling to one side